mmacfadden/csc-842-sm23/cycle-10/README.md

 The separation of the Database Scanner and Data Detectors concepts means that the same set of Data Detectors will work for any database the system supports.
 Both Data Detectors and Database Scanners are dynamically imported meaning that they can be added to the system without having to change any code in the core of the system.

+### Sampling
+One other key concept is that databases can contain a lot of data.
+For example, if a particular table has 10M rows, it may be impractical to iterate over every row to see if there is any data of interest.
+In MOST database tables and documents are fairly homogenous.
+Meaning that if a record in a table contains an AWS Access Key, it's likely that the other rows will as well.
+So instead of looking at all rows / document we sample a specified number of them.
+The default value is 10, but this can be set using the `--sample-size` flag.

 ## Video
 A demonstration video can be found on YouTube here: